Temporomandibular Joint Disorder: Symptoms, Causes and Diagnosis

 However, your dentist can diagnose and treat most cases of TMD.
-In fact, according to the TMJ Association, Ltd., most patients with TMD are diagnosed and treated by dentists and oral surgeons.
+In fact, according to the TMJ Association, Ltd., most patients are diagnosed and treated by dentists and oral surgeons.

 If other health conditions exist, the person also may be treated by another medical professional.

 The ADA emphasizes that TMD diagnosis is essential before treatment.
 However, there currently is no widely accepted standard test to identify all TMD conditions.
 Most tests are designed to eliminate other conditions as possible causes of the symptoms.

 For example, facial pain can be a symptom of such conditions as sinus infections, certain headaches or tooth decay.
 Therefore, prior to undergoing any expensive diagnostic tests, seek a second opinion from a professional working independently from your current provider.

 Regardless, a diagnosis can begin with a visit to your dentist, with whom a thorough oral health examination will be performed.
 The clinical examination will include an assessment of joint and muscle tenderness, clicking and popping, and ease of movement.